dfeneyrou/styml/README.md

 To be fair, please note that these libraries are full-featured YAML and have to deal with more complexity that `styml` has to.
 On the other side, trading complexity for benefits is exactly the point...

 Measures are all done on the same laptop (i7-11800H @2.30GHz on Linux).

-Results show that `styml` leverages the gained simplification: it is much faster and memory efficient than both libraries above, with multiple order of magnitude on the access timings.
+**TL;DR: Results show that `styml` leverages the gained simplification: it is much faster and memory efficient than both libraries above, with multiple order of magnitude on the access timings.**

 Some key details about the implementation leading to these results:
  - Use of arena allocator to store and work efficiently with strings